j-lpst/python-3d-maze/README.md

 # Python Maze

-Simple Python game with a randomly generated maze and a chaser (chaser.png, you'll have to provide it yourself for now).
+Simple Python game with a chaser and a randomly generated maze.

+IMPORTANT: You'll have to provide chaser.png yourself!
+Place it in the same directory as where maze_demo.py is.

 Mostly made by GPT-OSS-120B